chriswendt/ietf/draft-ietf-stir-passport.md

 **4.3.
 PASSporT Signature**

 The signature of the PASSporT is created as specified by JWS [RFC7515] Section 5.1 Steps 1 through 6.
 PASSporT MUST use the JWS Protected Header.
-For the JWS Payload and the JWS Protected Header, the lexiographic ordering and white space rules described above, and JSON serialization rules in Section 6 of this document MUST be followed.
+For the JWS Payload and the JWS Protected Header, the lexicographic ordering and white space rules described above, and JSON serialization rules in Section 6 of this document MUST be followed.

 Appendix A of this document has a detailed example of how to follow the steps to create the JWS Signature.